Unbinned Inference with Correlated Events: Numerical Results

 \subsubsection{Binned Unfolding with IBU and Inference}

 For comparison with unbinned approaches, we establish a baseline in which the data are binned from the start.
-We perform Iterative Bayesian Unfolding (IBU)~\cite{DAgostini:1994fjx} (also known as Lucy-Richarson deconvolution~\cite{Richardson:72,1974AJ.....79..745L}) on the binned data, which is equivalent to OmniFold in the binned limit.
+We perform Iterative Bayesian Unfolding (IBU)~\cite{DAgostini:1994fjx} (also known as Lucy-Richardson deconvolution~\cite{Richardson:72,1974AJ.....79..745L}) on the binned data, which is similar to OmniFold in the binned limit.
+Both IBU and OmniFold are iterative processes that converge to the maximum likelihood estimate of the particle-level distribution given the detector-level data (see the Appendix of~\cite{Andreassen:2019cjw}).
 The unfolded binned distribution is fit to a binned Gaussian using a $\chi^2$ statistic.
 In our inference, two variants are considered: one that employs the full covariance matrix computed from 500 bootstrap replicas of the unfolded data, and another that uses only the diagonal elements of the covariance matrix.
 The covariance is estimated numerically from the ensemble of bootstrapped histograms.
-Parameter estimation is performed by minimizing the $\chi^2$, and the uncertainties are determined either by the asymptotic change in $\chi^2$ (with $\Delta\chi^2=1$) or directly from the spread (standard deviation) of the inferred parameters over the bootstrap ensemble.
+Parameter estimation is performed by minimizing the $\chi^2$, and the uncertainties are determined either by the asymptotic change in $\chi^2$ (with $\Delta\chi^2=1$) or numerically from the spread (standard deviation or RMS) of the inferred parameters over the bootstrap ensemble.

 This binned baseline procedure provides a benchmark against which the performance of the unbinned unfolding (followed by either post-hoc binning for inference, or unbinned inference) can be compared.
 For each parameter, two sets of asymptotic analyses are performed: one obtained from the fit using the full covariance matrix (``cov'') and one using only the diagonal approximation (``cov\_diag'').
 We then calculate the mean asymptotic error and its standard error (SEM) over the 500 replicas.
 In parallel, the numerical uncertainty is obtained from the standard deviation of the best-fit parameter values across these replicas.